1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 Extradition is not allowed for certain categories of offences:

 - Political offences: article 696-4, 2° of the CCP states clearly that extradition will be refused if the offence is regarded as a political offence, which, according to case law, can be (1) an offence that undermines the political order, which is directed against the government, which disturbs the order established by the fundamental laws of the state and the distribution of powers, or (2) an ordinary offence with political motivations and pursuing a political goal.

 - Military offences: extradition is excluded for military offences as defined by the French Code of Military Justice (CCP, article 696-4, 8°) and that can only be committed by military personnel.

-The French Court of Cassation reaffirmed in a recent decision (Court of Cassation, 7 August 2019, No. 18-84.182) that the court, before approving an extradition (see question 10 for the extradition process), should expressly mention the fulfilment of the above-mentioned legal requirements in its decision.
-Failing that, the decision will be quashed by the Court of Cassation, eg, if the judge failed to specify in its decision if the prosecuted offence was or not time-bared according to French law (the judge only indicated that it was not time-barred according to the requesting state’s law).
+The Court of Cassation reaffirmed in a recent decision (Court of Cassation, 7 August 2019, No. 18-84.182) that the court, before approving an extradition (see question 10 for the extradition process), should expressly mention the fulfilment of the above-mentioned legal requirements in its decision.
+Failing that, the decision will be quashed by the Court of Cassation, eg, if the judge failed to specify in its decision if the prosecuted offence was or not time-barred according to French law (the judge only indicated that it was not time-barred according to the requesting state’s law).

 7. Is there a requirement for double (dual) criminality?
 How is this assessed?

 Pursuant to article 696-3 of the CCP, there is a requirement for double criminality.

 French courts assess whether, at the time it is committed, the offence is punishable in both the requesting state and the requested state.

 The French judge will only assess whether the alleged offence (as qualified by the requesting state) is an extraditable offence (see question 6).
 French courts will not verify whether the requesting state accurately characterised the alleged conduct with respect to its own criminal law.